jean-smaug/babel-plugin-search-and-replace/README.md

 # babel-plugin-search-and-replace

-## What it does ?
+## What it does

-It replace string you choosed during babel runtime
+It replaces specified string literals

-## How to use it ?
+## How to use it

 - `yarn add babel-plugin-search-and-replace -DE` or `npm i babel-plugin-search-and-replace --save-dev --exact`